wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack.rst

       .. group-tab:: APT

-          * Open Distro for Elasticsearch (if the Wazuh repository is disabled it is necessary to enable it to get the latest packages.
-This step is not necessary if the packages are set to a ``hold`` state instead of disabling the repository):
+          * Open Distro for Elasticsearch.
+If the Wazuh repository is disabled it is necessary to enable it to get the latest packages.
+This step is not necessary if the packages are set to a ``hold`` state instead of disabling the repository:

             .. code-block:: console

               # sed -i "s/^#deb/deb/" /etc/apt/sources.list.d/wazuh.list

-          * Elastic (in case of having disabled the repository for Elastic Stack 7.x it can be enabled using the command below.
-This step is not necessary if the packages are set to a ``hold`` state instead of disabling the repository):
+          * Elastic.
+In case of having disabled the repository for Elastic Stack 7.x it can be enabled using the command below.
+This step is not necessary if the packages are set to a ``hold`` state instead of disabling the repository:

             .. code-block:: console